Urgent Care for UTIs: Your Guide to Quick Relief and Recovery

 Complications of Untreated UTIs

-If left untreated, a UTI can progress into a kidney infection.
+A urinary tract infection can progress to its advanced stage leading to a kidney infection if no treatment is received.
 Trust me, you don’t want that party in your renal system.
 It’s like letting a small kitchen fire spread to the whole house.
 Kidney infections can lead to:

 - Permanent kidney damage